hilaryosborne/react-spa/README.md

 # React Introduction

+This repo is a simple tool I use to introduce people into the world of react single page application development.
+The aim is to include all of the basic tools, scripts and processes needed to create a basic react spa application.
+If you spot something that can be improved, or think that something can be added to better achieve best practice then please contribute!

+Use the following process to setup and start using this boilerplate on a windows machine.

 ## Powershell
 - Search for powershell in windows shell
 - Open powershell and add to favourites bar